-How many times have you heard new goals being set by your friends and family in December?
-How many of those goals are still talked about in the first couple of weeks in February?
+How many times have you heard new goals being set by your family members, friends and coworkers in December?

 “My biggest motivation?
 Just to keep challenging myself.
 I see life almost like one long University education that I never had – everyday I’m learning something new.”